manish-charhate/85-days-of-swiftui/README.md

 - SwiftUI gives us a dedicated view type for this purpose, called ForEach.
 This can loop over arrays and ranges, creating as many views as needed.
 Even better, ForEach doesn’t get hit by the 10-view limit.
 - ForEach will run a closure once for every item it loops over, passing in the current loop item.
 - ForEach is particularly useful when working with SwiftUI’s `Picker` view, which lets us show various options for users to select from.

+## Day 17

+#### @FocusState

+- A property wrapper type that can read and write a value that SwiftUI updates as the placement of focus within the scene changes.

+#### Styles of Picker

+- `Picker` view of SwiftUI can be used in different styles.
+- To set/change the style, use `.pickerStyle(style: PickerStyle)` modifier.
+  - `.segmented`: A picker style that presents the options as a group of radio buttons.
+Use this style when there are two to five options.
+  - `.inline`: A PickerStyle where each option is displayed inline with other views in the current container.
+  - `.wheel`: A picker style that presents the options in a scrollable wheel that shows the selected option and a few neighboring options.
+  - `.navigationLink` (iOS 16): A picker style represented by a navigation link that presents the options by pushing a List-style picker view (On a separate screen).

+#### Spacer

+- Wherever you place a spacer it will automatically push other views to one side.
+That might mean pushing them up, down, left, or right depending on where it’s used